ngynkvn/awkp/README.md

 TUI's are just quicker to pull up than an online playground, and awk was a simple target for experimenting ideas with how people interact with computers.

-In my opinion, libraries for building TUI's across programming languages are becoming really good.
-I hope that these style of tools can become more prevalent.

 If you're interested in some cool TUI libraries, I recommend checking some of
 these: